-When you rent out a house, you would want the tenants to take care of the property.
-You don't want the tenants to deliberately damage any parts of your home.
-You also don't want your property to be used for illegal drug activity.
+When renting out a house or any property, you would want to have tenants who pay rent in a timely manner and who also take good care of the property—i.e., tenants who water the lawn.
+You wouldn't want the tenants to deliberately damage any parts of your home.
+You also wouldn't want your property to be used for illegal drug activity.
+Unfortunately, not every tenant out there is the ideal tenant.
 Every landlord knows that bad tenants can be a nightmare.
-Properly screening potential tenants is something every landlord must do.
+Properly screening potential tenants is something every landlord must do before signing a lease agreement with a tenant.

 1. Understand the Landlord-Tenant laws in your area.
 As a landlord, you need to educate yourself about these laws to ensure that you're performing your duties as a landlord and to protect yourself in potential legal disputes.
 If you are not well-versed in Landlord-Tenant laws, consider hiring an attorney.